PreciousDipe/Unit_Converter/README.md

 ### Pipeline Jobs

-1. **Build Process**:
+1. **build_and_test Process**:
-   - I used Github-hosted ubuntu runner for the build job because i am familar with working with ubuntu
+   - I used Github-hosted ubuntu runner for the build_and_test job because i am familar with working with ubuntu
    - I created steps some steps to run on the runner
    - My first step was using the checkout action to fetch the latest version of the code from the repository
    - Then I used the setup-node@v4 action to setup Nodejs on my runner, i used version 4 because it is compartible with node version 18 which is the version to was used for creating the application